rh-mobb/documentation/docs/idp/azuread/README.md

 The steps to add Azure AD as an identity provider for managed OpenShift are:

-1. Determine the OAuth callback URL
+1. Define the OAuth callback URL
-1. A new App registration on Azure AD
+1. Register a new Webapp on Azure AD
-1. Creation of a client secret
+1. Create the client secret
-1. The Token configuration
+1. Configure the Token
-1. Configuration of the OAuth identity provider in OCM
+1. Configure the OAuth identity provider in OCM

-## Determine the OAuth callback URL ##
+## Define the OAuth callback URL ##
 To determine the OAuth callback URL there are different ways.

 The callback URL has the following format: